-I ordered from KFC and food arrived in 40 minutes exact.
+I ordered from KFC and food arrived in 40 minutes exactly.
 I just wish there was no calling from the rider to ask where I am.
 Mapping is still a big issue in Kenya, and someone needs to find a solution for this.
-So that orders whether of food, or anything, from online stores can be delivered on time.
+So that orders whether of food or anything, from online stores can be delivered on time.

 Also, food packaging needs work.

 Food delivery will be a big thing in the coming future.
 You’ve probably seen texts from Masoko telling you to get groceries from the site delivered to your house.
 It is nice to see Kisumu not being left behind as this city controls Western Kenya.